Teacher Laura (Teacher and Owner)

 When not working I am usually doing homework, traveling, and cooking.
 I have a certificate in baking and pastry and love making breads and treats when I have the time."

-Teacher Riley (Teacher at Children's House)
+Teacher Julianne (Teacher at Baby and Toddler House)

 they/them